taishi-i/awesome-japanese-nlp-resources/README.md

 A curated list of resources dedicated to Python libraries, llms, dictionaries, and corpora of NLP for Japanese

-[This list](https://github.com/taishi-i/awesome-japanese-nlp-resources) includes 573 Japanese NLP repositories.
+[This list](https://github.com/taishi-i/awesome-japanese-nlp-resources) includes 1500 Japanese NLP repositories from GitHub and Hugging Face.
 A tool for searching these repositories is [available](https://huggingface.co/spaces/taishi-i/awesome-japanese-nlp-resources-search) on Hugging Face Spaces.

 For information on the models and datasets available on Huggingface, please see [here](https://github.com/taishi-i/awesome-japanese-nlp-resources/blob/main/docs/huggingface.md).